Semaphore Constructor (Int32, Int32, String, Boolean, SemaphoreSecurity)

 If the named system semaphore does not exist, it is created with the specified access control security.
 If the named semaphore exists, the specified access control security is ignored.

 The caller has full control over the newly created Semaphore object even if semaphoreSecurity denies or fails to grant some access rights to the current user.
 However, if the current user attempts to get another Semaphore object to represent the same named semaphore, using either a constructor or the OpenExisting method, Windows access control security is applied.

 If the named system semaphore does not exist, it is created with the initial count and maximum count specified by initialCount and maximumCount.
 If the named system semaphore already exists, initialCount and maximumCount are not used, although invalid values still cause exceptions.
 Use the createdNew parameter to determine whether the system semaphore was created by this constructor.

 If initialCount is less than maximumCount, and createdNew is true, the effect is the same as if the current thread had called WaitOne (maximumCount minus initialCount) times.

-If you specify a null reference (Nothing in Visual Basic) or an empty string for name, a local semaphore is created, as if you had called the Semaphore(Int32, Int32) constructor overload.
+If you specify null or an empty string for name, a local semaphore is created, as if you had called the Semaphore(Int32, Int32) constructor overload.
 In this case, createdNew is always true.